borisdj/EFCore.BulkExtensions/README.md

 **SetOutputIdentity** is useful when BulkInsert is done to multiple related tables, that have Identity column.<br>
 So after Insert is done to first table, we need Id-s that were generated in Db becasue they are FK in second table.<br>
-It is implemented with [OUTPUT](https://docs.microsoft.com/en-us/sql/t-sql/queries/output-clause-transact-sql) as part of MERGE Query, so in this case the Insert is not done directly to TargetTable but to TempTable and then Merge with TargetTable .<br>
+It is implemented with [OUTPUT](https://docs.microsoft.com/en-us/sql/t-sql/queries/output-clause-transact-sql) as part of MERGE Query, so in this case the even the Insert is not done directly to TargetTable but to TempTable and then Merged with TargetTable.<br>
 When used if *PreserveInsertOrder* is also set to *true* Id-s will be updated in entitiesList, and if *PreserveInsertOrder* is *false* then entitiesList will be cleared and reloaded.

 Following are performances (in seconds):